Chelsea Gray

-Chelsea Nichelle Gray (born October 8, 1992) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
-She was the eleventh pick in the 2014 WNBA Draft.
-She missed the 2014 WNBA season due to injury, but she made her debut with the Sun in the 2015 WNBA season.
+Chelsea Nichelle Gray (born October 8, 1992) is an American professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA) and for Rose BC of Unrivaled.
+Nicknamed "Point Gawd", she was the eleventh pick in the 2014 WNBA draft by the Connecticut Sun.
+After missing the 2014 season due to injury, she made her debut in the following year.
 Gray won her first title with the Los Angeles Sparks in 2016.
-She won her second title with the Las Vegas Aces in the 2022 WNBA Finals, where she was named Finals MVP.
+She won her second title with the Las Vegas Aces in the 2022 WNBA Finals, where she was named Finals MVP, and she won her third and fourth title with Las Vegas Aces in 2023 and 2025.
+She won gold medals for 5x5 basketball at the 2020 and 2024 Summer Olympics.
+Her team, Rose BC, won the first ever Unrivaled league championship, where Gray was team captain and Finals MVP.

 College career

 Joanne P. McCallie coached Duke's women's basketball team during the time Gray played for the Duke Blue Devils.
-In Gray's junior year at Duke (February 2013), she fractured her knee which caused her to be sidelined the rest of her junior year and her whole senior year.
+In Gray's junior year at Duke (February 2013), she dislocated her knee which caused her to be sidelined the rest of her junior year.
+Gray injured the same knee again in January 2014, causing her to miss the remainder of her senior year and abruptly ending her college career.
 Despite this she was drafted to the Connecticut Sun in 2014.